Journal of Global Indigeneity

 The Journal of Global Indigeneity is an international Indigenous focused journal and we are committed to upholding a high standard of cultural and ethical behaviour at all stages of the publication process.

-JGI acknowledges the diversity of Indigenous groups globally and understands cultural competency is different in different contexts.
-To account for this diversity, at least one of the appointed reviewers will have familiarity with the cultural competency norms in the respective location or community.
+JGI acknowledges the diversity of Indigenous groups globally.
+To account for this diversity, at least one of the appointed reviewers will have familiarity with the cultural norms in the respective location or community.

 Authors and presenters must ensure that they follow responsible and ethical research design and interpretation of results.
 Authors of essays or articles that have data collected from Indigenous subjects must be able provide proof of ethics approval from their respective institution.